14Smits/Heart-disease-risk-project/README.md

 ## Datasets

 ### Blood Parameters Dataset
 This smaller dataset includes detailed blood parameters used as indicators of heart disease.
+This is the *heart-blood_data.csv*.

 ### General Health Categories Dataset
 This larger dataset contains a variety of features related to general health categories, providing a broader perspective on factors influencing heart disease risk.
+This is the *hearrt-categories.csv*.
 ## Preprocessing

 - **Standardization:** The features are standardized using `StandardScaler` to have a mean of 0 and a standard deviation of 1.